-Rajesh Ahuja Global Head of Talent Acquisition Infosys Recruiting will help keep the business accountable for diversity.
+Rajesh Ahuja Global Head of Talent Acquisition Infosys Recruiting will help keep businesses accountable for diversity.
 Since companies around the world pledged support for the Black Lives Matter movement and greater diversity, candidates, employees, and consumers have been looking to see how those words will translate into action.
-Diversity is not a feel-good initiative but a business-critical imperative - one that recruiting can lead.
+Diversity is not a feel-good initiative but a business-critical imperative.

 Remote work will vastly expand available talent pools, allowing for greater access to candidates from underrepresented groups and deflating the empty excuse that the talent isn't there to be found.
 Recruiters will not only deliver a diverse pipeline of candidates - they'll advocate for them and hold hiring managers accountable for moving those candidates through the funnel.
-They will restructure hiring processes to reduce bias, from building diverse interview panels to mandating data-driven reporting against diversity goals.
-84% of talent professionals say diversity will be very important to the future of recruiting.
-43% of talent professionals say hiring managers are not held accountable for interviewing a diverse slate of candidates.
+They will restructure hiring processes to reduce bias, from building diverse interview panels to encouraging data-driven reporting against diversity goals.
+75% of search and staffing professionals say diversity will be very important to the future of recruiting.
+43% of search and staffing professionals say hiring managers are not held accountable for interviewing a diverse slate of candidates.